weiserlab/ambuj/stico.md

 ## Vision

-We want to develop a sticker form-factor wireless computer, and a framework to support them in a large numbers.
-They would be every lasting, and perform complex computations, store data onboard (such as data captured from image sensor), and communicate this information over long distances.
-STICORS is an interdisciplinary project requiring the convergence of several areas of engineering as well as it requires significant scientific breakthroughs.
+We aim to develop sticker form-factor computers with sensors and long-range wireless capabilities, together with a framework to support them in large numbers.
+The computers would be long lasting, perform complex computations, store data (such as image sensor data), and communicate over long distances.
+In addition to requiring the convergence of several engineering fields, STICORS requires significant scientific breakthroughs.

 We are targetting following parameters for STICORS computers: